layer-3/docs/docs/legacy/architecture/smart-clearing-protocol.md

 ## Disputes

 Disputes occur when participating brokers fail to meet their liabilities within Yellow Network.
-We divide disputes into two categories: State Channel Disputes and Settlement Disputes.&#x20;
+We divide disputes into two categories: State Channel Disputes and Settlement Disputes.

-In the case of a dispute, trading activity on the channel in question is halted until the dispute is resolved.&#x20;
+In the case of a dispute, trading activity on the channel in question is halted until the dispute is resolved.

 ### Settlement Disputes

 A settlement dispute occurs when a broker cannot fulfill his obligation at the [time of settlement](smart-clearing-protocol.md#settlement-trigger).
 In this case, the smart clearing contract will access the deposited collateral to satisfy the settlement process.

-After a settlement dispute is resolved, the broker has to ensure that he has sufficient fresh collateral before the state channel is reopened for activity.&#x20;
+After a settlement dispute is resolved, the broker has to ensure that he has sufficient fresh collateral before the state channel is reopened for activity.

 ### State Channel Disputes

-A state channel dispute is triggered manually by a broker and signals an issue between the broker and the protocol; for example, when a broker discovers a bug in the smart clearing protocol.&#x20;
+A state channel dispute is triggered manually by a broker and signals an issue between the broker and the protocol; for example, when a broker discovers a bug in the smart clearing protocol.

 State channel disputes trigger a halt of the trading channel and a manual intervention from the Yellow Network support team.
 If the dispute can be resolved the state channel is reopened for trading.
-If no solution is found the channel is closed and all open positions are reverted, using brokers' collateral if necessary.&#x20;
+If no solution is found the channel is closed and all open positions are reverted, using brokers' collateral if necessary.